Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/CompositeCommand.md

 ### AllowPartialExecution

 Gets or sets a value indicating whether partial execution of commands is allowed.
-If this value is ```true```, this composite
-    command will always be executable and only invoke the internal commands that are executable.
+If this value is`true` , this composite command will always be executable and only invoke the internal commands that are executable.The default value is`false`.

-    The default value is ```false```.

 ### AtLeastOneMustBeExecutable

 Gets or sets a value indicating whether at least one command must be executable.
-This will prevent the command to be
-    executed without any commands.
+This will prevent the command to be executed without any commands.The default value is`true`.

-    The default value is ```true```.

 ### CheckCanExecuteOfAllCommandsToDetermineCanExecuteForCompositeCommand

-Gets or sets whether this command should check the can execute of all commands to determine can execute for composite command.

-    The default value is ```true``` which means the composite command can only be executed if all commands can be executed.
+Gets or sets whether this command should check the can execute of all commands to determine can execute for composite command.The default value is`true` which means the composite command can only be executed if all commands can be executed.
 If there is a requirement to allow partial invocation, set this property to false.

 ## Methods

-### CanExecuteCompositeCommand(object parameter)

-### ExecuteCompositeCommand(object parameter)

 ### GetActions()